USNavalResearchLaboratory/eispac/README.md

 2. **scripts**: GUI and command line tools

 2. **users_guide**: PDF with instructions and examples for how to use the code.
-Also included the LaTeX source code.
+Also includes the LaTeX source code.

 The `QUICK_GUIDE.md` text document also give a very brief overview of some key functions.
 It should also be noted that `mpfit.py` was written by Mark Rivers and Sergey Kopsov and is direct Python port of the `mpfit.pro` IDL procedure written by Craig Markwardt.
 As such, much of the documentation online for the IDL version of the code is still applicable to the Python version (please see the Python doc for more information).

 ## TODO list
-Here, in no particular order, is a list of some things that still need work.
+Here, in no particular order, is a list of some things that may be added in future releases.
-* Expand documentation
+* Expanded documentation
-* Add more unit and integration tests
+* More unit and integration tests
+* More detailed logging (with option to send all log information to a file)
+* Scripts for quickly viewing data and spectra fits
+* Scripts and routines for creating new fit templates
 * Consider adding a subclass of `NDCubeSequence` which can hold multiple spectral windows
-* Consider storing the output fit parameters in another `NDCube` (might be one too many subclasses to maintain)
+* Consider storing the output fit parameters in another `NDCube`
 * Restructure project to use the Sunpy affiliated package template?